-How to secure a server that has a known vulnerablity
+How to secure a server that has a known vulnerability

-Unfortunately, there’s not much you can do when a server has a known vulnerability other than making sure you install the latest security update that fixes it.
+There's not much you can do when a server has a known vulnerability other than to install the latest security update that fixes it.

-With a Synology server, you can set the update to happen automatically on a schedule.
+With a Synology server and most servers, you can set the update to happen automatically on a schedule.

-If there's a known vulnerability and there's no security patch, then you need to do the following:
+If there's a known vulnerability and there's no security patch, you need to do the following:

-- Turn your server off or take it off offline — don't connect it to the Internet — until the security patch is available.
-Sometimes there are also other things you can do like turning off certain services, similar to the recent case of Print Spooler in Windows.
+- Turn your server off or take it offline -- don't connect it to the Internet -- until the security patch is available.
+Depending on the issues, there might be other tweaks, just like the case of any operating system.
 Or

 - Get a new server.

-With no known vulnerabilities, you can totally keep your server safe via proper user account management.
+With no known vulnerabilities, you can keep your server safe simply via proper user account management.

 The good news is it's relatively easy to fight against this type of break-in attempt.
-You only need to have a good user account policy and an effective mechanism to auto-block the "guessing."
+You only need a good user account policy and an effective mechanism to auto-block the "guessing."

 Here are what you should do with the user accounts:

 - Disabled the default admin account.
-This is because it's a known account — hackers already know the username, which is "admin" or "administrator”, they just need to figure out the password.
-Disabling this account literally makes it at least twice as hard to make the right guesses.
+This is because it's a known account -- hackers already know the username, which is "admin" or "administrator"; they only need to figure out the password.
+Disabling this account literally makes it at least twice as hard to guess the login info.

 - Use a hard-to-guess password.
-You don't need to use an overly complex one you can’t remember yourself.
+You don't need to use an overly complex one and risking forgetting it.
 For example, "MyName1sD0ng" (note the "1" and "0") is a tough password to guess, yet, quite easy to remember.

-- Use 2-factor authentication (2FA), which is available in Synology DSM 7.
-If you don’t want to bother, then apply 2FA to the server's admin accounts.
+- Use 2-factor authentication (2FA), which is available in Synology DSM 7, at least with the server's admin accounts.

-(By the way, the 2FA implemented by Synology is quite convenient to use.
-You can handle that via a single tap on the phone and save a device to a safe list so that you won’t need to use the phone subsequently.)
+The 2FA implemented by Synology is quite well-thought-out.
+You can handle that via a single tap on the phone and save a device to a safe list so that 2FA is not needed in the subsequent logins for a period.

-With a strong password and 2FA enabled, you can be certain that the account is safe.
+With a strong password and 2FA enabled you can be sure the account is safe.
 But there's more you can do.

-Auto-blocking is an excellent way to fight against brute force attacks.
-It stops the guessing after a certain number of tries.
+Auto-blocking is an excellent way to fight against brute-force attacks.

 How to enable Auto IP blocking on a Synology NAS server